qidi-community/Plus4-Wiki/content/heater-ssr-upgrade/README.md

 **jetmech43** from the Qidi Discord server had conducted some fine tuning for his aftermarket SSR install, and arrived at the following values to both prevent light flicking when on 60Hz/120VAC power, as well as a refined set of PID paramaters

-Find the following field values within the `[heater_generic chamber]` chamber section within `printer.cfg` and set them to the following values (left the rest of the fields intact)
+Find the following field values within the `[heater_generic chamber]` chamber section within `printer.cfg` and set them to the following values (leave the rest of the fields intact)

 ```
 [heater_generic chamber]